i2y/fastserve/README.md

 ## 💎 Advanced Features

 ### 🌊 Response Streaming
-PydanticRPC supports streaming for responses in asynchronous gRPC and gRPC-Web services only.
+PydanticRPC supports streaming responses only for asynchronous gRPC and gRPC-Web services.
+If a service class method’s return type is `typing.AsyncIterator[T]`, the method is considered a streaming method.

 Please see the sample code below: